 - Permit for 2 CITES tags (for customers who already have an Alligator Trapping License valid through 11/1/2016): $62.00

-- Requirements: You must be 18 years old by August 15th in order to apply.
+- Requirements: Applicants must be 18 years old by August 15 to apply.

-- Restrictions: You may submit one Statewide Alligator Hunt application and receive up to one permit in Phase I or Phase II.
-You can only apply in Phase II if you have not already been awarded a Statewide Alligator hunt permit during Phase I. You may receive multiple permits in Phase III.
-Successful applicants in Phase I must purchase their permit by the deadline or it will be forfeited and reissued in Phase II and III.
 No person who has been convicted of any violation of s.
 379.409 or s.
 379.3015 or the rules of the commission relating to the illegal taking of crocodilian species shall be eligible for issuance of a license for a period of 5 years subsequent to such conviction.
 In the event such violation involves the unauthorized taking of an endangered crocodilian species, no license shall be issued for 10 years subsequent to the conviction.
 Any false statement will render the permit void, and will subject the applicant to prosecution under applicable law.
-At the end of the hunting season, unused tags must be returned and/or alligator harvest reports must be submitted.
-Failure to comply, may result in exclusion from participation in the statewide alligator program for a period of one year.

-- Groups: Group applications are not allowed for this permit type.
-Each permit allows the permit holder to have an unlimited number of alligator trapping agents and alligator trapping license holders assist in the attempt to take.
+- Groups: There are no group applications for Statewide Alligator Hunt permits.
+However, each permit allows the permit holder to have an unlimited number of properly licensed alligator trapping agents and alligator trapping license holders assist in the hunt.